Militarization of police: SWAT teams

 Special Weapons and Tactics (SWAT) teams are law enforcement units in the United States that use specialized or military equipment and tactics.
-First created in the 1960s for riot control or violent confrontations with criminals, the number and usage of SWAT teams increased in the 1980s and 1990s during the War on Drugs, and in the aftermath of the September 11 attacks.
-In the United States today, SWAT teams are deployed 50,000-80,000 times every year, 80% of the time in order to serve search warrants, most often for narcotics.
+First created in the 1960s for riot control or violent confrontations with criminals, the number and usage of SWAT teams increased in the 1980s and 1990s during the war on drugs, and in the aftermath of the September 11 attacks.
+In the United States today, SWAT teams are deployed 50,000–80,000 times every year, 80% of the time to serve search warrants, most often for narcotics.
 SWAT teams are increasingly equipped with military-type hardware and are trained to deploy against threats of terrorism, for crowd control, and in situations beyond the capabilities of ordinary law enforcement, sometimes deemed "high-risk".
 Other countries have developed their own paramilitary police units (PPU)s that are also described as or compared to SWAT police forces.
 SWAT units are often equipped with specialized firearms including submachine guns, assault rifles, breaching shotguns, sniper rifles, riot control agents, and stun grenades.
 They have specialized equipment including heavy body armor, ballistic shields, entry tools, armored vehicles, advanced night vision optics, and motion detectors for covertly determining the positions of hostages or hostage takers, inside enclosed structures.

 The increased use of SWAT teams is a hallmark of increased police militarization.
-The Cato Institute's Radley Balko wrote that during the 1970s, there were about 300 SWAT raids a year and as of 2005 there were 40,000 a year.
-SWAT teams being used for gambling crackdowns and serving a search warrant are routine in some places, like Fairfax, VA."There has been a more than 1400% increase in the amount of SWAT deployments between 1980 and 2000, according to estimates ... by Eastern Kentucky University professor Peter Kraska."
+The Cato Institute's Radley Balko wrote that during the 1980s, there were about 3000 SWAT raids a year and as of 2005 there were 40,000 a year.
+SWAT teams being used for gambling crackdowns and serving a search warrant are routine in some places, like Fairfax, VA.
+"There has been a more than 1400% increase in the amount of SWAT deployments between 1980 and 2000, according to estimates ... by Eastern Kentucky University professor Peter Kraska."
 Balko states that in 2007, "... a Dallas SWAT team raided a Veterans [organization's] ... charity poker games.
 In 2010, a team of heavily armed Orange County, Florida, sheriff's deputies raided several barbershops, holding barbers and customers at gunpoint while they turned the shops inside out.
 Of the 37 people arrested, 34 were taken in for "barbering without a license".
 The Orlando barbershop raids were subsequently challenged in court, and in 2014, the U.S. Court of Appeals for the Eleventh Circuit ruled that it violated "clearly established Fourth Amendment rights" for the government to conduct "a run-of-the-mill administrative inspection as though it is a criminal raid".

 The ACLU has stated that "... heavily armed SWAT teams are raiding people's homes in the middle of the night, often just to search for drugs", causing people to "needlessly di[e] during these raids", in which neighborhoods are turned into "warzones".